Mathematics Teaching Major BS

-To be eligible for acceptance to the Mathematics Teaching major (Grades 5-12), students must submit a College of Arts and Sciences Undergraduate Program Declaration Form when they have completed all of the requirements from the Guide to Admission in the Urban Teacher Program.
+To be eligible for acceptance to the Mathematics Teaching major (Grades 5-12), students must pass and have a cumulative GPA of 2.5 in MATH 210, MATH 211, and STAT 201.
+Students must a College of Arts and Sciences Undergraduate Program Declaration Form for Mathematics Teaching Major when they have completed all of the requirements from the Guide to Admission in the Urban Teacher Program.

 Core Courses (28 credits)

 - MATH 310 Calculus III: Multivariable Calculus

 - MATH 340 Mathematical Modeling

 - MATH 370 Modern Geometry

 - MATH 471 Abstract Algebra